dyne/dnscrypt-proxy/man/dnscrypt-proxy.8.markdown

   * `-r`, `--resolver-address=<ip>[:port]`: a DNSCrypt-capable resolver IP address with an optional port.
 The default port is 443.

+  * `-t`, `--test`: don't actually start the proxy, but try binding a local port, and check that a valid certificate can be retrieved from the server.
+The exit code is 0 if a valid certificate can be used, 2 if no valid certificates can be used, and 3 if a timeout occurred.

   * `-u`, `--user=<user name>`: chroot(2) to this user's home directory and drop privileges.